bcgov/platform-services-registry/testing/testing-checklist.md

 4. If the User doesn’t touch any fields, the Submit button is inactive and grayed out.
 5. If the User changes any value in any of the fields and then changes it to the previous one, the Submit button is inactive and grayed out.
 6. The wording on the Edit page does not have phrases about onboarding and Create Request specific descriptions.
-7. Common Components section has at least one checkbox marked or text in Other field.
-8. Button Previous returns to the Products Tab.
+7. Button Previous returns to the Products Tab.
-9. If the Product has Secondary Technical Lead his section is open by default.
+8. If the Product has Secondary Technical Lead his section is open by default.
-10. If the Product doesn’t have a Secondary TL, his section is closed.
+9. If the Product doesn’t have a Secondary TL, his section is closed.
 Clicking Add Secondary Technical Lead opens the section.
-11. In Private Cloud Quotas Section the links to namespaces lead to Openshift Console.
+10. In Private Cloud Quotas Section the links to namespaces lead to Openshift Console.
-12. User Comments section has a comment which the User has added on Submit.
+11. User Comments section has a comment which the User has added on Submit.
-13. In Private Cloud the correct Current Quota is shown under the Quota dropdowns.
+12. In Private Cloud the correct Current Quota is shown under the Quota dropdowns.
-14. Clicking Back (Arrow Left) button in the top of the page leads to the Products tab of corresponding Cloud.
+13. Clicking Back (Arrow Left) button in the top of the page leads to the Products tab of corresponding Cloud.

 #### Delete Request